scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 9.4.
 Explore data from devices

-The default mapping listed below will force gateway to treat all OPC-UA tags that match **deviceNodePattern** as ThingsBoard devices.
+The default mapping listed below will force gateway to treat all OPC-UA tags that match **deviceNodePattern** as Pacificsoft devices.
 Gateway will use **deviceNamePattern** to calculate the device name based on values of different tags using relative to the device node tag (For example, **_System._DeviceId**).
-Similar, **Tag1** and **Tag2** relative OPC-UA tags will be mapped to corresponding ThingsBoard device attribute and telemetry fields.
+Similar, **Tag1** and **Tag2** relative OPC-UA tags will be mapped to corresponding Pacificsoft device attribute and telemetry fields.

 ```json
 {